 “I would describe Women’s Platform as a space where women learn about who they are and try to grow from there.
 I would say it is a family, a home.
 I would also explain it as a journey.”

 Shingi West is the Women’s Platform Personal Development (PD) Manager – “Personal Development is actually the heart of Women’s Platform.
 It is where the women realise who they are and what they want out of life.”

 Working with both South African women and women originally from other countries, personal development courses focus on growth, empowerment and identity.
-“They [the women] learn about their different emotions and the importance of self-care – it’s very difficult for people to express themselves and understand how they feel or what they really want.
+“They learn about their different emotions and the importance of self-care – it’s very difficult for people to express themselves and understand how they feel or what they really want.
 We believe that once you understand how you feel in terms of emotions you are able to help yourself from there.”

 Goals, action plans, mentorship and networking are a major focus within Women’s Platform.
 It is also a space where women are able to develop a sense of community and a feeling of safety – to the point that if they are suffering from sexual or gender-based violence (SGBV), this is a space where they can ask for help or develop their thoughts and plans around their next move.